Introduction

 Storage and Compute – Leading the Charge in Cloud Repatriation

 Storage and Compute Workloads Repatriation shows that storage and compute workloads are two of the most common types of data being moved from the public cloud back to private solutions.
 Why?
 These workloads are often the most costly to maintain in the public cloud and are vital for business operations.
+Many organizations are migrating workloads back to on-premises data centers and on-premises infrastructure to achieve performance optimization, improve security, and maintain compliance.

 The latest survey indicates a growing trend among companies to use public cloud services not only for lower-priority storage and computing tasks but also for high-value databases, software services, and increasingly, Generative AI.
 As companies become more comfortable running diverse workloads on the cloud, the rising demand for premium AI services is contributing significantly to cost increases.
 This is because AI workloads require substantial computing resources, leading to higher expenses.
 Additionally, the growing volume of data and applications further impacts overall costs.